bjorns/aem-cmd/README.md

 #### Create node

 Note that the setprop command will create the path if it does not exist.
-The folowing will create a new folder:
+The following will create a new folder:

     $ acmd setprop jcr:primaryType=sling:Folder /content/new_folder